bitpay/wallet/backupRecovery.md

  * Case 3: Lost device + new Bitcore Wallet Service

 ### Wallet Recovery Scope
- * Partial Recovery: Wallet access is restored.
+ * Basic Recovery: Wallet access is restored.
 It is possible to see wallet balance and past transactions.
 It is possible to send and receive coins.
- * Full Recovery: All the features of Partial Recovery + Wallet Name, Copayer Names are recovered, Past Spend proposal metadata (who signed, and notes) are recoved.
+ * Full Recovery: All the features of Basic Recovery + Wallet Name, Copayer Names are recovered, Past Spend proposal metadata (who signed, and notes) are recoved.

 ## Wallet Restore Scenarios